BasitKhan03/Google-Data-Analytics-Case-Study-2/README.md

 #### • Data Issues:-
 While the FitBit Fitness Tracker Data provides valuable insights into users' habits, limitations exist due to the small sample size, dataset age, and absence of demographic information.
 These factors may impact the relevance and applicability of the insights generated for informing marketing strategy recommendations.

+### -> ROCCC analysis:
+1) **Reliability:** The reliability of the dataset is considered LOW due to its collection from a limited sample of 30 individuals, with unknown gender demographics.
+2) **Originality:** The originality of the dataset is rated as LOW as it was sourced from third-party data collection using Amazon Mechanical Turk, limiting its uniqueness.
+3) **Comprehensive:** The dataset's comprehensiveness is assessed as MEDIUM, given its inclusion of multiple fields capturing daily activity intensity, calories expended, daily step counts, sleep duration, and weight records.
+4) **Current:** While the data is 5 years old, it is argued that daily habits may not drastically change over this timeframe, resulting in a MEDIUM rating for currentness.
+5) **Cited:** The dataset benefits from a HIGH rating in terms of citation, as the data collector and source are well-documented, enhancing its credibility.

+## Process
+Then, process your data for analysis using the Case Study Roadmap as a guide